 This is possibly one of the largest marinas on the East Coast and is still in independent hands.
 It does have a waiting list for permanent berth holders but can normally accommodate visitors.
 The best plan is to contact them on VHF channel 80, or telephone 01473 659465.
 Advice can be obtained about the entry channel for deeper draft craft.
 A link to their website is provided below:

-Diesel fuel is available near the entrance and Calor and camping gas can be obtained.
+Both Diesel and petrol is available near the entrance and Calor and camping gas can be obtained.
 Chandlery is available on site and some small provisions can also be obtained here.

 Full service facilities are available for your boat including a 60 tonne travel lift, a 20 tonne crane, a slipway and even scrubbing posts.
 All specialists are on-site with engineering, electrical, electronics, sail makers, and shipwrights.
 All in all pretty comprehensive.